-You can only download images that have been compressed.
-You will need the image Id number in order to download it as follows.
+In case of a compressed image, you will need the image Id number in order to download it as follows.
 You must also set the location where the image should be saved.
 To download a machine image, use the command image download.